Ayush743/Automation-With-Python/README.md

 ## 📚 Course Details

 Embark on an exciting journey to master Python automation!
-This course will equip you with essential skills, including:
+This course includes :

 ✅ **Web Scraping** – Extract and process online data like a pro.
 ✅ **Video Processing** – Edit, analyze, and automate media files.